 The unused portion of the credit may be carried forward for a maximum of 5 consecutive years.
-A total of \$4.5 million in corporate and individual credits was carried forward in tax year 2016.
+The total amount unused corporate credits carried forward into Tax Year (TY) 2020 was \$2.4 million.

 History and Rationale

 The credit was created by Laws 1994, Chapter 117 to provide incentives for Arizona businesses to purchase pollution control or pollution prevention equipment.
 The credit was also a part of the incentive package requested by Intel for locating a new facility in Arizona, as stated in a 1994 memorandum by the Arizona Association of Industries to the members of the House of Representatives.
 For tax years 1995 and 1996, the maximum credit was \$750,000.
 Beginning in 1997, the maximum credit was reduced to its current level of \$500,000.